vrtmrz/obsidian-livesync/docs/settings.md

 Default values are 20 letters and 250 letters.

+## Miscellaneous
+### Show status inside editor
+Show information inside the editor pane.
+It would be useful for mobile.

 ## Hatch
 From here, everything is under the hood.
 Please handle it with care.